emilybache/BeeFriendly/README.md

 ## Testing it

 When everything is started you should be able to open a browser on [http://localhost:8080](http://localhost:8080) and use the application.
 You should be able to see tracing in [jaeger](http://localhost:16686/).

-You can also run the automated texttests.
+Before you can run texttest you will need to install [chrome driver](https://sites.google.com/chromium.org/driver/) You will also need to install html2ascii from [uitext](https://github.com/texttest/uitext).
+Clone that repo then copy or softlink the script html2ascii.py under texttest/html2ascii/

 Open texttest in the same folder as this README:

     texttest

 Before the tests will pass you will need to start all the services.

-## 3rd party software

-This program bundles the tool 'html2ascii' which is released under the GNU Lesser General Public License v2.1.
-For more information see [the github page](https://github.com/texttest/html2ascii).
-It is included under the 'texttest' subdirectory.